coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-02-remove-element-from-arraylist.md

 ```
 ### Example 2

-In the above example we have remove the string object.
-In this example we will take an employee object.
-The Employee.java will look like given below
+In the above example, we have removed the string object.
+In this example, we will take an employee object.
+The Employee.java will look like the given below

 ```java
 /**